cosmosgame/save-the-world/content/growing-up/practical-spiral-dynamics/field-guide.md

 ## Purple (KinSpirits)

 At purple focus swings over to tribe and community (tock).
 You know to be true what the tribe knows to be true.
 You revere the local spirits of the land.
 You are willing to die to protect your tribe.
 Many indigenous people live their lives at this level.
-Many more people wish they could.
+Many more wish they could.

 We all have a longing to be part of a tribe whether we are consciously aware of it or not.
 Groups like a church, or a yoga community can provide this.
 If the bond is strong enough this community can be said to be at the Purple level.
 This can sometimes be disastrous (think of religious cults gone bad), but sometimes it can be amazing.